giltayar/nursery/README.md

   The function call returns the `Promise` (either the one given to it, or the one returned by the function).
 You _can_, but don't have to `await` on the task (because the Nursery generator will wait for it when it is closed by the `for await` loop).

-The nursery function also has these additional properties:
+The `nurse` function also has these additional properties:

-* `run(task: Promise | function)`: exactly the same as calling the nursery object directly.
+* `run(task: Promise | function)`: exactly the same as calling the nurse object directly.
 * `supervisor(task: Promise | function)`: runs the task as a supervisor.
    A task in this mode is not waited upon.
 Once all the _other_ (non-supervisor) tasks are done, the nursery closes.
    Thus a supervisor task can supervise and wait for all other tasks to be done.